Phaeoclavulina abietina: Description

-Fruit bodies are leathery, and brittle when dry.
+The fruit bodies are leathery, and brittle when dry.
 They are small, measuring 2–5 cm tall by 1–5 cm wide, and branch from the central stem up to five times.
 The slender branches are slightly flattened or spreading, and forked or crested near the top.
 The color of the fruit body is medium yellow green to light olive, but will bruise a darker olive green to dark olive green.
-The stem is short, and have a mat of mycelia at its base, which is attached to rhizomorphs that branch into the substrate.
+The stem is 5-15 mm long and 2-10 mm thick; it has a mat of mycelia at its base, which is attached to rhizomorphs that branch into the substrate.
 The odor of the mushroom tissue ranges from indistinct to earthy, and it tastes initially sweet, then somewhat bitter.
 The species is inedible.

 The spores are dark orange-yellow when collected in mass.
-Spores are pip-shaped to broadly elliptical, with one oblique end; their dimensions are 6–9 by 3.5–4.5 μm.
+The spores are pip-shaped to broadly elliptical, with one oblique end; their dimensions are 6–9 by 3.5–4.5 μm.
 The basidia (spore-bearing cells) are typically four-spored, with the spores attached by sterigmata up to 7 μm long.

 Similar species

+Phaeoclavulina myceliosa is very similar but does not produce a greenish stain.

-Similar in appearance is Ramara invalii, but this species does not stain when bruised.
+Ramaria apiculata differs in its bright teal tips.
+Also similar in appearance is R. invalii, which does not stain when bruised.

 Habitat and distribution

 Fruit bodies grow scattered or in groups (sometimes arranged in rows) on the ground in duff of coniferous forests.
-In North America, it is found in the Pacific Northwest and Mexico.
+In North America, it is found in the United States (mostly October–February on the West Coast and July–October inland), including the Pacific Northwest, as well as Mexico.
 It is also found in Europe.